Posts with photography and entries from Japan.

 After getting out of that area, I looked for a taxi.
 It was then that I heard my name being called and looked around.
 It was Nori, a friend of mine from Waterloo – and also the son of a friend of my mother.
 It turns out he was on the exact same flight out of Tokyo and we never knew it.
 I saw him at the conveyor belt but I wasn’t entirely sure if it was actually him so I didn’t approach him.
 Besides, what would be the chances of me knowing someone on a flight from Tokyo to Toronto leaving at 17:15 on Wednesday Jan.
 19?
 Pretty slim if you ask me.

 It was white all over town as I watched and thought how spacious this country really is.
 I came home to an empty house and unpacked my stuff.
-I went over to Loblaws and sent in my 11 rolls of film to get developed.
+I went over to install new ones Loblaws and sent in my 11 rolls of film to get developed.
 I will get them back on Sunday.
 While I know all 11 rolls will fit on one CD they were dumb and said that they have to put it on two CDs since they would lose money if they put more than 10 rolls on one CD.
 Dumb, dumb, dumb.
 After all the business I give them too.
 I suppose that’s what you get for going to a big company instead of a small family owned place that knows you by your name.

 I was hungry so I went to Subway and got a 12 inch turkey and ham sub.
 It’s 2 min. past midnight now and I’m still hungry.
 I think my stomache grew while I was in Japan.
 Must have been all that curry and ramen I’ve been eating.